 \subsection{Parent/child license differences}

 Our dataset contains 274,104 distinct parent/child relationships.
 We observed 66,460 instances (24\%) where the licensing of a child model (\ie derivative model) was different from that of its parent (\ie base model). \Cref{tab:license_change_frequencies} provides an overview of the types of differences observed.
-In nearly a third of cases, child models specified no licensing information despite information being available for their parent(s), leading to a potential compliance violation.
+In nearly a third of cases, child models specified no licensing information despite information being available for their parent(s), leading to a potential compliance issue.
 We also observe that once license information has been dropped, it is unlikely to be restored by later links in the chain, with license restoration behavior observed in only 15.9\% of instances.
 A complete shift in licensing between parent and child was seen in 54.8\% of cases (\ie no licenses were shared between the two).
-Of these shifts, 18.5\% involved the ``unknown'' or ``other'' license category. \Cref{tab:license_changes} shows the top ten such shifts, and \Cref{fig:changes_across_classes} provides more information on how licensing decisions shifted across class boundaries between parents and their children.
-While ML-specific licenses seem a good fit for models, model owners may be opting for licenses they are more familiar, and comfortable with (OSS for software developers and CC for data scientists).
-We observe that most shifts occur across the OSS and CC boundary (68.3\%), perhaps suggesting some tension between the licensing preferences of those with data science and software development backgrounds.
+Of these shifts, 18.5\% involved the \unknown or \other license category. \Cref{tab:license_changes} shows the top ten such shifts, and \Cref{fig:changes_across_classes} provides more information on how licensing decisions shifted across categories between parents and their children (\eg a difference from \license{cc-by-4.0} to \license{MIT}), as well as how licensing decisions shifted within categories (\eg a difference from \license{MIT} to \license{Apache-2.0}) While ML-specific licenses seem a good fit for models, model owners may be opting for licenses they are more familiar and comfortable with (OSS for software developers and CC for data scientists).
+We observe that most shifts occur between the OSS and CC categories (68.3\%), perhaps suggesting some tension between the licensing preferences of those with data science and software development backgrounds.
 Additionally, depending on the specifics of the situation and the licenses involved, these shifts can also potentially introduce license incompatibilities, such as dropping non-commercial requirements or failing to apply the requirements of a copyleft license.